On Partially Massless Bimetric Gravity: Introduction

-As such the dRGT model does not admit de Sitter solutions since it was established for $\fmn=\eta_{\mu\nu}$, to which the decoupling limit analysis is mostly confined.
-However, the nonlinear analysis of \cite{Hassan:2011hr} could be used to prove that massive gravity with generic non-dynamical reference metric $\fmn$ \cite{Hassan:2011vm} was ghost-free at the complete nonlinear level \cite{Hassan:2011tf}.
+As such the dRGT model does not admit de Sitter solutions since it was constructed for $\fmn=\eta_{\mu\nu}$, to which the decoupling limit analysis is mostly confined.
+However, the nonlinear analysis of \cite{Hassan:2011hr} could be used to prove that massive gravity with generic non-dynamical reference metric $\fmn$ \cite{Hassan:2011vm} was ghost-free at the completely non-linear level \cite{Hassan:2011tf}.
 Finally the bimetric theory was obtained and proven to be ghost-free in \cite{Hassan:2011zd,Hassan:2011ea}.
-This theory admits completely dynamical de Sitter solutions.
-Hence one hopes that it provides the natural setup for investigating the issue of partial masslessness and the associated symmetries.
+This theory admits completely dynamical de Sitter solutions with massive spin-2 fluctuations around them.
+Hence it provides a natural setup for investigating partial masslessness and the associated symmetries.

 It is now interesting to ask whether there exists a nonlinear extension of the linear partially massless FP gravity within the family of ghost-free massive gravity and bimetric theories.
 In the context of massive gravity, this question was recently investigated in \cite{deRham:2012kf}, in a decoupling limit specifically developed for the de Sitter space.
 The authors discover the parameter values for which the St\"uckelberg field that captures the dynamics of the helicity-zero mode of the graviton is removed to all orders in the decoupling limit.
-If this result extends beyond the decoupling limit, then the theory has a nonlinear gauge symmetry that removes the helicity-zero excitation, and thus constitutes the nonlinear partially massless theory of gravity.
+If this result extends beyond the decoupling limit, then the theory has a nonlinear gauge symmetry that removes the helicity-zero excitation, and thus constitutes the nonlinear partially massless theory of gravity .
 For a related investigation, see \cite{Fasiello:2012rw}.

-Here we investigate the problem in the ghost-free bimetric setup where the background are not fixed but arise dynamically.
-It is shown that by demanding consistency between the dynamical backgrounds and just a subset of the linear gauge transformations known from FP theory, one can arrive at the unique partially massless bimetric theory.
+Here we investigate the problem in the ghost-free bimetric setup where the backgrounds are not fixed by hand but arise dynamically.
+A large class of such theories can satisfy the Higuchi bound and exhibit linear partial masslessness.
+It is shown that by demanding consistency between the dynamical backgrounds and just a subset of the linear gauge transformations known from the FP theory, one can arrive at a unique non-linear candidate for a partially massless bimetric theory.

-Other recent works on partial masslessness but in somewhat different setups include \cite{Deser}, as well as \cite{Hohm:2012vh} in the ``new massive gravity'' framework of \cite{Bergshoeff:2009aq, Bergshoeff:2009hq}.
-The issue arises also in the context of higher-spin theories (for a review, see \cite{Sagnotti:2011qp}).
+Other recent works on partial masslessness, but in somewhat different setups, include \cite{Iglesias:2010xz,Deser}, as well as \cite{Hohm:2012vh} in the ``new massive gravity'' framework of \cite{Bergshoeff:2009aq, Bergshoeff:2009hq}.
+The issue arises also in the context of higher-spin theories (see e.g.~\cite{Sagnotti:2011qp,Francia:2008hd, Joung:2012rv}).